atiselsts/spacescanner/README.md

 # Installation

-Either `git clone` or [download](https://github.com/atiselsts/spacescanner/archive/master.zip) and extract the SpaceScanner source code.
+There's no installation necessary.
+[Download](https://github.com/atiselsts/spacescanner/archive/master.zip) and extract the SpaceScanner source code.
+Alternatively, get it through Git: `git clone https://github.com/atiselsts/spacescanner.git`.

 **Prerequisites:**
-* Python (version 2);
+* Python (version 2.7);
-* `psutil` Python module.

 SpaceScanner has been successfully tested on 64-bit Linux and Windows, including Cygwin.

-Install `psutil` with PIP, Python package manager, e.g.:

-   `sudo pip install psutil`

-To install `pip`, it may be possible to use `easy_install`:

-   `sudo easy_install pip`

-Alternatively, run this on Ubuntu Linux to install `psutil`:

-   `sudo apt-get install python-psutil`
+`psutil` Python module is included in this together with the SpaceScanner in order to simplify the installation.

-# Terminology
+# SpaceScanner terminology

+There are multiple similar terms with quite different meanings used in the UI and documentation:

-* **Run** - a single optimization.
+* A **run** is a single optimization process.
 Each active run corresponds to a single Copasi process instance.
-* **Job** - single or multiple optimization runs that all share the same set of parameters and are executed in parallel.
+* A **job** is a collection of one or more optimization *runs* that all share the same set of parameters and are executed in parallel.
-* **Task** - a collection of jobs described by a single configuration file.
-A tasks corresponds to a single command-line execution of SpaceScanner.
+* A **task** is a collection of one or more *jobs* described by a single configuration file.
+A task corresponds to single command-line execution of SpaceScanner.

-# Execution
+# Running SpaceScanner

-## Web interface
+## From the web interface

 Double click on `spacescanner/spacescanner_launcher.py` file.
 This both starts the SpaceScanner executable (if not started yet) and opens the web interface in a web browser.

 Alternatively, start `spacescanner/source/spacescanner.py` from a command line, passing the string "web" as the parameter, and open the web interface manually (default URL: `http://localhost:19000`).

-## Command line
+## From command line

 Simply execute the `spacescanner/source/spacescanner.py` script, passing the configuration file name as a parameter.

-## Accessing the results
+# Accessing the results

-SpaceScanner stores the results in `spacescanner/results` directory. **Warning:** for tasks with a large number of jobs these directories can take quite a lot of space on the disk!
+SpaceScanner stores the results of finished jobs in `spacescanner/results` directory. **Warning:** for tasks with a large number of jobs these directories can take quite a lot of space on the disk!

-Each optimization task (collection of jobs) is stored in a separate directory.
+Each optimization task (i.e., a collection of jobs) is stored in a separate directory.
 This directory contains the configuration of that task, the `.log` file of the execution, and `.csv` file where the results of finished jobs are stored.

-Each job gets it's own subdirectory there.
-These subdirectories contain Copasi model files (as `.cps`), and run execution histories (as `.txt` files).
-The `.cps` files not only contain the input mode, but for all finished runs they also include the best parameter values of that run.
+Each job gets its own subdirectory.
+These subdirectories contain Copasi model files (stored as `.cps`), and run execution histories (stored as `.txt` files).
+The `.cps` files contain the input model; for all finished runs they also include the parameter values on which that run achieved its best objective function value.